Play It Safe in the Sun

 Get out of the sun to stop more burning.

-Keep the water lukewarm, not hot.
+Keep the water cool, not hot.
 This can soothe the skin

 After the bath, gently rub a good moisturizer onto your skin.